Azure/azure-cli/doc/authoring_command_modules/README.md

 <a name="heading_author_command_mod"></a>Authoring command modules
 ------
-Currently, all command modules should start with `azure-cli-`.
-When the CLI loads, it search for packages installed that start with that prefix.

 The `example_module_template` directory gives an example command module with other useful examples.

 Command modules should have the following structure: